hopsoft/universalid/README.md

 - Sharable artifacts (reports, configurations, etc.)
 - Data versioning
 - Digital products
+- Marshaling Current::Attributes for use in background jobs
 - etc. *the only limit is your imagination*

 ### Summary of Benefits